 The majority of banks are now back to 2001/2002 loan to value criterias.
 This means most banks provide a maximum of 60% of purchase price and in most instances limit this also to 60% of purchase price.
 A few banks remain that may provide a loan larger than their percentage of valuation but they will still have maximum limits on what percentage of purchase price this will be.
 100% financing is a thing of past.

-One bank is currently offering 70% of valuation to non-residents as standard and Santander via its Abbey National arm will consider 80%.
+One bank is currently offering 70% of valuation for non-resident mortgages as standard and Santander via its Abbey National arm will consider 80%.

 Underwriting is very rigid in current environment and some purchasers particularly those involved in the property industry in UK may find themselves precluded from borrowing however for most clients who fall within current debt to income ratios; whilst the level of paperwork required to prove affordability will be very high; a loan will still be available.